Leadership Thought #286 – You Either Hit Your Goals Or You Don’t

-As we finish off the final accounting of 2019, it’s a useful exercise to reflect on the past year and how we performed against the goals we set out at the beginning of last year.
-You start by being honest with yourself about whether you hit your goals or you didn’t.
-There should be no wriggling room or rationalizations.
-Progress is certainly good, but it is no substitute for achievement.
-Too often in business and life we accept less than stellar results.
+As we finalize the accounting for 2019, it’s a valuable exercise to reflect on the past year and how we performed against the goals we set at the beginning of last year.
+You start by being honest with yourself about whether you hit your goals or not.
+There should be no wiggle room or rationalizations.
+Progress is undoubtedly good, but it is no substitute for achievement.
+Too often in business and life, we accept less-than-stellar results.

 There are only five main explanations as to why people don’t hit their goals: